sgibson47/play-the-game/notes.md

   I store moves client side and persist them at the end of each turn.
   At the end of each turn I deal enough cards to ge the player back up to seven cards in their hand.

-What's left
-  X1. checking to see if game is over -- i.e. deck runs out or no more possible moves
-  2. behavior when game ends
-      - update game's status attr to false
-      - ¿is this when we'll ask for the player's name to display on a leader board?
-      - some indication on the game's show page that the game cannot be played further
-  3. routing
-      - get to game's show page via client side routing
-      - dynamically generate url to send get & put requests for games with different ids
-  4. index
-      - list of games indicating status, . . . ? deck's cardCount
-      - or just have this be a list of active games
-  5. leader board
-      - list of completed games sorted by cards left in deck
-      - display cards left in deck, playerName
-  6. Link/button to create a new game
-      - spins up a new game (give it piles, a deck, a hand, give the deck card 2-99 & shuffle, deal 7 cards to the hand)
-      - ask for playerName here?
-  7. Header & footer with nav links
-  8. ability to delete a game?

   is it 12 commits that make the git hub tracker go slightly darker?